Why Auction A House - Pros and Cons

 If there are fewer buyers in the current market, how will your real estate agent reach more buyers?
 Do you need to target overseas buyers and therefore need an internationally focused real estate agent?

-Pros of selling your house by auction
+Pros of selling a house at auction

 - Buyer attraction: Some say they attract more buyers because people aren’t put off by an asking price.